Songwriting Interview with Ian Sherwood

 This was an important album for me.
 Like any album, it’s a snapshot of where I was emotionally as a person and as a songwriter.
 I decided to avoid any theme for the album, instead I chose to write honest songs reflecting where I was and how I was feeling at the time.

 I wrote 6 new songs in 3 weeks, 4 made it to the album.

 I got in the groove of writing everyday.
 I tapped into something, I kept getting the “I don’t know where that came from!” feeling.
 I was really excited about the new material.

 I don’t even know how much I did each day.
 Some days were more productive than others, it varied each day.
-Some days, I kept working until the song was done.
-I felt it, there was magic… taking a break would have lost that magic.
+Some days, I would just keep working until the song was done.
+I felt it, there was magic… taking a break would have lost the magic.